LearnerShape/ls-auth-api/CONTRIBUTING.md

 ## setting up development environment

-lsgraph is a flask-based web application with a separate command line interface.
-A docker-compose file is available for rapidly starting an instance together with a supporting database instance.
+skillsgraph is a flask-based web application with a background worker process and a kotlin-based service for interacting with the Atala Prism service.
+A docker-compose file is available for rapidly starting all required containers.

 ## running tests

 The test suite can be run with

 `pytest`

+There is only partial support for running the test suite without interacting with the Atala Prism service.
+Connection to the Atala Prism service can be configured in the .env file.

 Areas of the codebase that do not have thorough tests can be found by generating a coverage report.
 The coverage package must be installed.